 In order to provide context on lessons learned from the WSIP program that could be applied to the SSIP RWBC developed a matrix highlighting different attributes associated with each program.
 Table 37, below, contains an executive level overview of each major program attributed (labeled as "Element") for the WSIP and the SSIP.
 There are certain attributes with resulting risks and activities that are transferable between programs such as budget, scheduling, accounting controls, risk management.
 Bidding environments, on the other hand, are much broader in nature and its reflection in higher than planned construction inflation (or deflation) cannot readily be predicted, yet there are certain lessons learned that may still transfer.
 The section that follows aims to explain each attribute listed on Table 37, below and how it may apply or transfer between the two programs.

-Element WSIP SSIP Budget \$4.765 Billion current estimate (increase of \$0.4B from 2005 estimate) \$6.93B (3 phases) Duration Current 16 years (original 13 years) 20 years (3 phases) Regulatory requirements Complex regulatory environment: many regulatory agencies (10+) Complex regulatory environment: many regulatory agencies (10+) Urban and non-urban environments.
-Many sites with complex phasing and difficult work areas given limited access or physical High density urban with Worksite location work areas. constrained work sites.
-Multiple infrastructure: dam, tunnels, treatment facilities, pipelines, pump stations, Primarily treatment facilities, pumping stations, process- Type of work and reservoirs. piping.
+Element WSIP SSIP Budget \$4.765 Billion current estimate (increase of \$0.4B from 2005 estimate) \$6.93B (3 phases) Duration Current 16 years (original 13 years) 20 years (3 phases) Regulatory requirements Complex regulatory environment: many regulatory agencies (10+) Complex regulatory environment: many regulatory agencies (10+) Worksite location Urban and non-urban environments.
+Many sites with complex phasing and difficult work areas given limited access or physical work areas.
+High density urban with constrained work sites.
+Type of work Multiple infrastructure: dam, tunnels, treatment facilities, pipelines, pump stations, and reservoirs.
+Primarily treatment facilities, pumping stations, process- piping.
+Bidding environment Very favorable (most bid let during 2008-2012, a unique bidding environment given economic downturn).
+2014 - Construction escalation at 4% over first ten years.
+Based on information available, forecast bidding environment not as favorable as that experienced in 2008-2012.